-Hollis Bartlett was born in Barrington, IL and began dancing at a young age.
-His love of performing stuck with him as his family moved to Cape Cod, MA before he began high school.
-In May 2010 Hollis graduated from NYU's Tisch School of the Arts with a BFA in Dance.
+HOLLIS BARTLETT is a performer, creator, and advocate for the arts.
+He was born and raised in the Midwest, and began dancing at a young age.
+His family moved to Massachusetts before he began high school and his love of performing followed him to the East Coast.
+In 2010 Hollis graduated from NYU's Tisch School of the Arts.
 Since graduation he has had the pleasure of working with Brian Brooks, Adam Barruch, and the Metropolitan Opera.
 In addition to dancing he is also a member of Dance/NYC's Junior Committee, working to strengthen and unite a community of emerging professional artists and administrators.
-Hollis is honored to have joined Doug Varone and Dancers in 2011.
+Hollis joined Doug Varone and Dancers in 2011.

-Hsiao-Jou was born and raised in Taiwan.
-She moved to New York in 2004 to attend SUNY Purchase College, and graduated in 2008 with a BFA in Dance.
-Tang has had the great pleasure of working with a number of wonderful people and companies including Shen Wei Dance Arts, Kevin Wynn Collection, Sidra Bell Dance NY, Kyle Abraham/Abraham .in .motion, Daniel Charon Dance, Nora Petroliunas/The Pharmacy Project and alex|xan: the Median Movement .
-Hsiao-jou is trilled to be here and has had a great time working and dancing with all of these amazing folks.
+HSIAO-JOU TANG was born and raised in Taiwan where she studied ballet, modern, traditional Chinese dance and martial arts.
+She moved to New York in 2004 to attend SUNY Purchase College and graduated in 2008 with a BFA in Dance.
+Tang has had the great pleasure of working with a number of wonderful people and companies including Kyle Abraham / Abraham.in.motion, the Metropolitan Opera, Shen Wei Dance Arts, Kevin Wynn Collection, Daniel Charon Dance, Nora Petroliunas/The Pharmacy Project and the Median Movement .
+Hsiao-jou joined Doug Varone and Dancers in 2012.